 So here is how the stew/sour curry is made using this easy hibiscus sour curry recipe or hibiscus pulinkari Kerala recipe using fresh hibiscus flowers, tamarind and few other ingredients.

-- 1 medium onion or a handful of shallots
+- 1 medium sized onion or a handful of shallots

-- Tamarind paste about half the size of a medium sized lemon
+- 2 teaspoons tamarind paste about half the size of a medium sized lemon

 - Separate petals from the hibiscus flowers, as we need only the petals to prepare the stew.